Highland Railway Ben Class: Grouping and Nationalisation

 No. 14416 Ben a’Bhuird, 22 August 1948, shortly prior to withdrawal.

 All of these locomotives survived to be taken over by the LMS at the Grouping in 1923.
 The Large Bens were all withdrawn between 1932 and 1937.
 The first of the Small Bens was withdrawn in 1931, but ten survived into British Railways ownership.
 The last of these, 54398 Ben Alder, was withdrawn in 1953 and placed in storage in the hope that it would be preserved.

 Preservation attempts and revival

 Unfortunately, the hopes for 54398 – which included the intention to restore the locomotive to Highland Railway condition – came to nothing, and following storage at various locations (including Boat of Garten) it was eventually cut up on 05/1966; and so, none were preserved.
 However, a charitable organisation has been formed with the aim of building a working replica of 54398 Ben Alder.
+But the project was cancelled.